Students with disabilities

-The Disability Support Office (DSO) supports students who have any of the disabilities listed above.
+The Disability Advisory and Support Service (DASS) supports students who have any of the disabilities listed above.
 You do not have to be registered disabled to access our services, although we will need to ask you to provide medical or other evidence.

-If you think you may have a specific learning difficulty, such as dyslexia, you can also access the DSO’s services by going through the dyslexia screening process.
+If you think you may have a specific learning difficulty, such as dyslexia, you can also access the DASS’s services by going through the dyslexia screening process.

-We recommend that all students with additional support needs contact the DSO.
-The DSO offers advice for current students and support for applicants during the admissions process.
+We recommend that all students with additional support needs contact the DASS.
+The DASS offers advice for current students and support for applicants during the admissions process.